The 9845 Utilities Project

 Produce verbose output.

-The recommended way to transform Teledisk images into hpi disc images is with a small command script TD2HPI.BAT which is included in the distribution package.
+The recommended way to transform Teledisk images into hpi disk images is with a small command script TD2HPI.BAT which is included in the TD2HPI archive under the download section at the end of this page.
 If the Teledisk image is ABCDEF.TD0, just execute

 TD2HPI.BAT ABCDEF

 in the same directory.
-Please note that also a couple of other programs must be present (tdunp.exe, tdcvt.exe, fdi2ima.exe, ima2hpi.exe).
+Please note that you have to omit the file extension .TD0, and also a couple of other programs must be present in the directory (tdunp.exe, tdcvt.exe, fdi2ima.exe, ima2hpi.exe).

 Imggen